Butyl Liquid Rubber Competition

 It can even withstand total water immersion indefinitely.
-There are numerous benefits which have distinguished Liquid Rubber as the roof sealant of choice for the past 25 years.
-You will not find another Liquid EPDM anywhere in the world.
-This is a 100% true EPDM material.
-Due to its special formulation it will not chalk like the sheet version.
+There are numerous benefits which have distinguished this system as the roof sealant of choice for the past 25 years.
+Due to its special formulation, it will not chalk.
 Please refer to our USES PAGE for approved application surfaces.
-Liquid Rubber may be applied to 95% of roof types without the use of the ProFlex Primer and effectively extend the life of an existing roof for a significant number of years.
+Liquid Rubber may be applied to 95% of roof types and effectively extend the life of an existing roof for a significant number of years.

 Compatibility and Performance of Liquid Roof Coatings

 Compatibility and performance should be the main criteria in choosing a liquid roof coating.
 The following comparison lists the pros and cons of various types.

 There are many types of roofing materials on the market today.
 They range from metal decking, shingles, built-up systems, a multitude of single ply membrane systems to single and two component liquid coatings.
 Each one has a particular cost and performance function that distinguishes it from the others.
 Some are sophisticated high-tech products commanding a premium price and others are the low-tech but widely used materials.
 The former requires more skill to install and offers a longer life expectancy than the latter, but regardless of what roofing material was selected there is a high probability that some failures resulting in leaks will occur.
 The failures could be the result of improper installation, material failure, or a recent roof penetration that was not adequately sealed.